-Specialist skills are simply a set of skills that are particular to a specialist’s role.
+Specialist skills are simply a set of skills particular to a specialist’s role.

-With that said, there are certain Hard and Soft Skills you’ll need as a sales associate.
+With that said, there are certain Hard and Soft Skills you need to have as a sales associate.

 The Sales Associate Skills That Make a Great Representative

 Being a great sales associate requires having skills and qualities.
 Continue to work on them both.

 Some sales associate skills and duties can be developed through training and experience, while others can reach their sales goals through existing qualities.

 We asked sales managers what skills make a great salesperson, and here’s what we found out:

 Sales professionals are in a position that requires strong communication skills, and that doesn’t necessarily mean their talking ability.
 It means hearing out your customers and finding out what’s best for them — not for you, as painful as that may sometimes be.

 Whether you’re doing face-to-face selling or cold calling prospects, it’s essential to give your clients ample time to talk.
 Most of the time, your buyer willingly shares their pain points if you let them.

 “Successful salespeople don’t try to convince customers that their product or service is right for them.
 Instead, they begin by listening and finding out if the potential customer is a good fit before leaping for the sale,” said Joe Zente, CEO of The Alternative Board in Austin.